 3) He belongs to that select subgroup of superheroes who fought crime with facial hair (The Angel, Mr. America, Mr. Scarlet), Though his appears to have been a side effect of his super vitamin as it only appeared after he took it.

-You wouldn’t think pharmacies would be a hotbed of superheroic activity but The Blue Beetle was always stopping by one to get a dose of his super vitamin.
-And Bob Benton, secret identity of The Black Terror, used his pharmacy as his base of operations; speaking of which, Stormy bore a striking resemblance to Bob.
+You wouldn’t think pharmacies would be a hotbed of superheroic activity, but The Blue Beetle was always stopping by one to get a dose of his super vitamin.
+And Bob Benton, the secret identity of The Black Terror, used his pharmacy as his base of operations; speaking of which, Stormy bore a striking resemblance to Bob.

 — Steve Bennett